hyc96/Real-time-photometric-stereo-and-surface-reconstruction-on-personal-devices/README.md

 4. V. Nozick, I. Daribo, and H. Saito, “Gpu-based photometric reconstruction from screen light” (2008)
 5. V. Nozick, “Pyramidal Normal Map Integration for Real-time Photometric Stereo”(2010)

-For more detailed report on the implementation contact me
+Contact me for more detailed report on the implementation.